-Italy: Rescue boat with 82 migrants can dock at Italian isle
+Italy: Rescue boat with 82 migrants can sail to Italian isle

 Germany and other EU countries have advocated finding at least an interim solution to the impasse over rescues in the Mediterranean Sea, ahead of a meeting of the bloc’s interior ministers Sept.
 23 in Malta.

-Interior Minister Horst Seehofer was quoted as telling Saturday’s edition of German daily Sueddeutsche Zeitung that talks are still ongoing “but if everything remains as discussed, we can take 25% of the people rescued from distress at sea who turn up off Italy.”
+German Interior Minister Horst Seehofer was quoted as telling Saturday’s edition of German daily Sueddeutsche Zeitung that talks are still ongoing “but if everything remains as discussed, we can take 25% of the people rescued from distress at sea who turn up off Italy.”

 He said that, in practice, Germany has already taken in around that proportion to date.

-Note: This story has been corrected to say that the migrants were rescued on Sept.
-8, not Sept.
-15.